arraypress/hmac-signer/README.md

 ## Contributions

-Contributions are welcome!
-Please feel free to submit pull requests or create issues on GitHub.
+Contributions to this library are highly appreciated.
+Raise issues on GitHub or submit pull requests for bug fixes or new features.
+Share feedback and suggestions for improvements.

-## License
+## License: GPLv2 or later

-This project is licensed under the GPL-2.0-or-later license.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.